10 Compassionate Ways to Comfort a Friend in Hospice Care

 Celebrate Their Life

-Handle Logistics with Sensitivity
+Handle the Logistics with Sensitivity

-From Being Present To Listening
+From Being There to Listening